port-labs/self-service-actions-examples/github-workflows/sonarqube/README.md

 }
 ]
 ```
->**Note** Update the `invocationMethod` field with your own repository details.
+>**Note** In the `invocationMethod` section, replace the `org` and `repo` values with your own repository details

-5. Create a workflow file under .github/workflows/add-tags-to-sonarqube-project.yml with the content in [add-tags-to-sonarqube-project.yml](./add-tags-to-sonarqube-project.yml)
+4. Create a workflow file under .github/workflows/add-tags-to-sonarqube-project.yml with the content in [add-tags-to-sonarqube-project.yml](./add-tags-to-sonarqube-project.yml)

-6. Trigger the action from Port's [Self Serve](https://app.getport.io/self-serve)
+5. Trigger the action from Port's [Self Serve](https://app.getport.io/self-serve)

-7. Done! wait for the project tags to be updated in SonarQube
+6. Done! wait for the project tags to be updated in SonarQube

 Congrats 🎉 You've added tags to your SonarQube project from Port!